Joe Breeden

 Joseph Thomas Breeden (born October 11, 1956) is a professional baseball coach, who worked in Major League Baseball.

 Career

 Breeden played minor league baseball in 1979 for the Calgary Expos of the Rookie-level Pioneer League, a Montreal Expos affiliate.
-In 1980, he played for the Rocky Mount Pines, an unafilliated team in the Class A Carolina League.
+In 1980, he played for the Rocky Mount Pines, an unaffiliated team in the Class A Carolina League.

 After retiring as a player, Breeden began to coach in high school and college baseball.
 He managed in the minor leagues.
 Breeden then coached the Florida Marlins and Toronto Blue Jays.